ETS-Next-Gen/writing_observer/README.md

 explaining *why* this approach works).

-This system is designed to be *massively* scalable, but it is not currently implemented to be so.
-It would take work to flush out all of the performance issues.
-We'd like to do that work once we better understand what we're doing.
+This system is designed to be *massively* scalable, but it is not currently implemented to be so (mostly for trivial reasons;
+e.g. scaffolding code which uses static files as a storage model).
+It will take work to flush out all of these performance issues, but we'd like to do that work once we better understand what we're doing and that the core approach and APIs are correct.

 Getting Started
 ===============